BNFC/bnfc/docs/lbnf.rst

 the integer indicating the highest level (here ``3``) is bigger than the highest level actually occurring, or if there are some other levels without productions in the grammar.
+However, unused levels may bloat the generated parser definition file (e.g., the Happy file in case of Haskell) unless the backend implements some sort of dead-code removal.
+At the time of writing, no backend implements such clever analysis.

 ..
 HINT::
    Coerced categories (e.g. ``Exp2``) can also be used in other rules.
 For